Rajpratik71/zfs_wiki/Ubuntu-16.04-Root-on-ZFS.md

 6.7  Add your user account to the default set of groups for an administrator:

     # usermod -a -G adm,cdrom,dip,lpadmin,plugdev,sambashare,sudo YOURUSERNAME

+6.8   Mirror GRUB

+If you installed to multiple disks, install GRUB on the additional disks:

+6.8a  For legacy (MBR) booting:

+    # dpkg-reconfigure grub-pc
+    Hit enter until you get to the device selection screen.
+    Select (using the space bar) all of the disks (not partitions) in your pool.

+6.8b  UEFI

+    # umount /boot/efi

+    For the second and subsequent disks (increment ubuntu-2 to -3, etc.):
+    # dd if=/dev/disk/by-id/scsi-SATA_disk1-part3 \
+         of=/dev/disk/by-id/scsi-SATA_disk2-part3
+    # efibootmgr -c -g -d /dev/disk/by-id/scsi-SATA_disk2 \
+          -p 3 -L "ubuntu-2" -l '\EFI\Ubuntu\grubx64.efi'

+    # mount /boot/efi

 ## Step 7: Configure Swap